bbc/bbc-a11y/README.md

 ## Running it

-Once you're configured, you can run the tests simply using the `a11y` command:
+Once you're configured, you can run the tests using the `a11y` command:

 ```
-$ a11y
+$ bundle exec a11y
 ```

-This will pick up your configuration file and run the a11y features on each page specified in your configuration.
+This will pick up your `.a11y.rb` configuration file and run the a11y features on each page specified in your configuration.
 Output is printed to the console.